Victoria-Dorofeeva/Data-Analytics-Projects-Portfolio/README.md

 View(filter(new_bool_df, boolean_trip_dur == "FALSE"))
 print(filter(new_bool_df, boolean_trip_dur == "FALSE"), n=24)
 ![image](https://github.com/user-attachments/assets/83063fb5-d4a6-4174-b8df-53c498b2e348)
 # The table reveals that 24 out of 365059 values in the tripduration column that came with the file for this case study are not matching my calculations in trip_duration_check column.
 I cannot find any problems with columns and data types, so I count a few random trip durations manually.
 The results match my calculations in trip_duration_check column.
-I therefore decide that these must be typos and decide to use my trip_duration_check column instead of tripduration for further analysis.
+I therefore decide that these must be typos and decide to use my trip_duration_check column instead of tripduration for further analysis
+#